data-intelligence-analysis/data_science/Machine Learning/Predicting Salaries with Decision Trees/readme.md

-# Course Objectives
+# Project Objectives

-## In this course, we are going to focus on five learning objectives:
+## In this project, we are going to focus on five learning objectives:

     By the end of task 1, you will be able to load a dataset from file.
     By the end of task 2, you will be able to process a dataset so that it can be modelled.